LukaszMarciszewski1/Trellify/README.md

-# Application is in progress
+# App is in progress

 ## Demo
 https://print-control-m.netlify.app/